Complaints Policy

 16.3 The following documentation held within the complaints management system will form the record of the complaint:

-d) A record of the follow up meeting
+- 16.3.4.
+A record of the follow up meeting.

-16.4 The management of these records will follow the school’s Record Management Policy.
+16.4.
+The management of these records will follow the school’s Record Management Policy.
 Except where dictated otherwise by law, the school will retain all records of complaints for a minimum of one year after the family or student has left the school and then will be destroyed.
-The records will be kept secure by the Principal or the Board of Directors (in the case of a
+The records will be kept secure by the Principal or the Board of Directors (in the case of a complaint made against the Principal as is appropriate).

 Appeals

-17.1 If complainants believe that their complaint is not resolved or that the resolution is unsatisfactory, they may appeal the complaint to the Board of Directors.
+17.1.
+If complainants believe that their complaint is not resolved or that the resolution is unsatisfactory, they may appeal the complaint to the Board of Directors.

 Complaints to the Board of Directors

-18.1 If the complaint is in relation to the Principal, the complaint should be made in writing using the same procedures as above and should be addressed to the Chair of the Board of Directors.
+18.1.
+If the complaint is in relation to the Principal, the complaint should be made in writing using the same procedures as above and should be addressed to the Chair of the Board of Directors.

-18.2 The Chair will constitute a complaints sub-committee to deal with the issue.
-The composition of the committee will be decided by the Chair and approved by the full board.
+18.2.
+The Chair will constitute a complaints sub-committee to deal with the issue.
+The composition of the committee will be decided by the Chair and approved by the full Board.

-18.3 The complaints committee, acting on behalf of the board as a whole, will decide how to proceed and will make recommendations for any action to resolve the matter to the whole board.
+18.3.
+The complaints committee, acting on behalf of the Board as a whole, will decide how to proceed and will make recommendations for any action to resolve the matter to the whole Board.

-18.4 When a complaint is made to the Board of Directors, the board’s decision will be final.
+18.4.
+When a complaint is made to the Board of Directors, the Board’s decision will be final.

 Appeals Procedure